-We like creating content with R Markdown.
+We like creating content with R Markdown (like this entire site!).
 It makes it easy to write one-off posts like these and also opens the door for automated reporting.
 The challenge is crafting dynamic text that sounds natural.

 One simple tool to help comes from the toOrdinal package in R. It turns